 The endocrine system consists of a group of glands and organs that regulate and control various body functions by producing and secreting hormones.
 Hormones are chemical substances that affect the activity of another part of the body.
 In essence, hormones serve as messengers, controlling and coordinating activities throughout the body.
-Endocrine glands release their hormones directly into the bloodstream (as opposed to exocrine glands, which release hormones or other substances into a duct).

 The individual organs that make up the endocrine system have different and often unrelated functions.
 Doctors who specialize in disorders of the endocrine system are known as endocrinologists.
 Many endocrinologists further subspecialize in the functions and disorders of specific glands.